VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **It is physically impossible for pigs to look up into the sky**
+- ⚡ Daily fun fact: **People from the United States eat the most chicken per person than anywhere else in the world**

 <h3 align="left">Connect with me:</h3>
 <p align="left">